Modifying a FreeRTOS Demo

 An existing demo application should be used as a starting point for the conversion exercise, therefore first check you can successfully compile the existing demo application exactly as downloaded - before making any modifications.
 In most cases the demo application should compile without any errors or warnings.

-This WEB site contains a documentation page for each demo application included in the FreeRTOS download.
+This website contains a documentation page for each demo application included in the FreeRTOS download.
 Please ensure to read this in full.
 Build instructions are included.

 2. Modifying the LED IO: